Crafterdark/Desert-Temple-Loot-Simulation/README.md

-# Desert Temple Loot Simulator
+# Desert Temple Loot Simulation

 - The main objective of this program is filtering and predicting loot in the Desert Temple structure that is found in Minecraft.
 (Faster than manual check)
 - It can be used to find new seeds for any% Set Seed Glitchless, used for Minecraft speedrunning.